Pharmacy Care

 e.g. folic acid with iron (FGF, Fefol, Ferro-F-tab)

-higher than recommended doses of folic acid are not known to have any adverse effects on healthy individuals
+taking higher doses of folic acid than recommended are not known to have any adverse effects on healthy individuals

 Iron supplements